YouDirk/libathome/README.md

 all:           Compiles the current directory and all sub-directories
 clean:         Deletes temporary files / prepare for recompilation
 clean-all:     Deletes all files which are not under version control
-debug:         Compiles 'all' and run 'project' in debugger (GDB)
+debug:         Compiles 'all' and runs 'project' in debugger (GDB)
 debug-emacs:   Run 'project' in debugger (GDB) with Emacs support
 doc:           Create a Doxygen documentation of the current directory
-doc-view:      Runs 'doc' and show the resulting documantation in Browser
+doc-view:      Runs 'doc' and show the resulting documentation in Browser
 recompile:     Runs 'clean' followed by 'all'
 run:           Make 'all' followed by running 'project'
 run-leakcheck: Same as 'run', but execute 'project' in Valgrind